 No matter which model you pick up, you're going to get a noticeable camera bump.
 It's precision milled to fit in with the rest of the phone, whether you've got an iPhone 11 or one of the Pro models in your hand.

-The same dimensions you saw with the iPhone XS, XS Max and XR are back with this year's models.
+The same dimensions you saw with the iPhone XS, XS Max and XR are back with the current models.
 The iPhone 11 Pro Max is the tallest and widest of Apple's new phones, and it weighs the most.
 (It's since been dwarfed by the iPhone 12 Pro Max and that phone's massive 6.7-inch display.)
 The next tallest phone, the iPhone 11 is also the thickest, though only by a fraction of an inch.
 The iPhone 11 Pro is the most compact model, though the iPhone 12 mini shrinks things further.
 As with recent iPhones, there's no headphone jack to be found on any of member of the iPhone 11 family.

 iPhone 11 vs. iPhone 11 Pros: Displays

 It's once again a tale of two displays for Apple's different smartphones.
 Like the iPhone XR before it, the iPhone 11 makes do with an LCD panel, while the iPhone 11 Pro and 11 Pro Max feature an OLED screen.
 (With the iPhone 12, all models switched to OLED.)